How do I find out what I need to do to legally operate a

 to find out what additional licenses or permits you may need and

 other special requirements that may affect your business.
-Also choose
+Also,

-"Home Business" in addition to your business activity when you complete the Business Wizard.
+"Home Business" in addition to your business activity.

 How do I find out if another

 business is already using the name I want to use?

 You can perform a Business Entity Search on the Idaho